 How To Thaw Ricotta In The Fridge: If you don’t have all night to defrost your ricotta, you can cut out a few hours by placing the sealed bag of cheese in a bowl of cold water and placing that bowl in the fridge.
 Using this method, your cheese should defrost in just a few hours.

 Note: If your fresh ricotta cheese has become grainy and watery, vigorously stirring is the best way to recreate that creamy consistency we all know and love.

 How Best To Use Thawed Ricotta

 Have a bunch of thawed ricotta cheese on your hands?
 Need a simple and flavorful way to use it?
 Don’t worry, I have you covered.
-Thawed cheese is best reserved for cooked dishes like pasta recipes, lasagna, or pasta sauces.
+Thawed cheese is best reserved for cooked dishes like pasta recipes, vegetarian lasagna, lasagna roll ups, or pasta sauces.

 Because the texture changes throughout the freezing process, I don’t recommend using leftover ricotta in salads or desserts.
 Additionally, it is always a good idea to try your best to enjoy fresh cheese while it is still fresh for the best results.

 Best Substitutes For Ricotta Cheese

 Need to find an alternative for ricotta cheese?
 Don’t worry, there are plenty.
 Here are some of the best swaps for ricotta cheese if you’re in a pinch.

 - Cottage Cheese: Light and mild cottage cheese is an easy ricotta substitute that you can find in just about any grocery store.
 Ricotta is definitely a bit creamier (and therefore more indulgent), but the two cheeses share incredibly similar consistencies.